 “The job is crazy,” explained Davis.
 “I don’t have a set schedule because it’s up to them and the season, and we travel a lot.”

-This summer alone, Davis has visited Cannes, London, and Brazil to name a few.
+Davis has visited Cannes, London, Brazil, and many other places around the world for work.
 Sometimes it’s for Russell’s training, and sometimes it’s to promote Ciara’s brand.
 But everywhere they travel, it’s Davis’ job to do research on the hotel gyms and equipment they’ll be able to access.

 “I have to figure out in advance where we are going, what hotel we are staying at, what kind of equipment that hotel gym has, or if there are gyms in the area,” said Davis.
 “Then with that info, I can come up with the type of training or exercises we do.
 It’s been a fun challenge putting that together.”

 But keeping the celebrity family physically fit is just one part of the equation for Davis.
 He sees it as more than a working, transactional relationship.
-Since his first training session with Wilson three years ago, he’s discovered commonalities with the professional football player that have only grown stronger as they continue to work and train together.
+Since his first training session with Wilson, he’s discovered commonalities with the professional football player that have only grown stronger as they continue to work and train together.

 “We’re both Christian men and athletes, and we can joke with each other.
 I always try to beat him in everything, and he’s always competitive with me.
 Everywhere we go, it’s like that,” said Davis with a laugh.

-Since his first training session with Wilson three years ago, he’s discovered commonalities with the professional football player that have only grown stronger as they continue to work and train together.
+Since his first training session with Wilson, he’s discovered commonalities with the professional football player that have only grown stronger as they continue to work and train together.

 The strong personal and working relationship that Davis has cultivated is a result of the way he was brought up.
 He credits a good portion of his success to the faith-filled household he was raised in and the friends he made at PLNU.
 And like a true local, Davis takes every opportunity to return to the place that holds so many of those memories.